PrimosTI/softhsm2/README.md

 # How to share the token remotely

-Sometimes may be useful to share the token remotely.
+Sometimes may be useful to share the HSM (Hardware Security Module) token remotely.
 For example, to use it in another container, or to use it in a different host.
 This can be done exposing the token via a [Unix Domain Socket] by running `p11-kit server` command on the `ghcr.io/primosti/softhsm2` container.
-Then, the token can be accessed by using the PKCS #11 module `p11-kit-client.so` to connect to this socket on the client side.
+Then, the token can be accessed by using the PKCS
+#11 module `p11-kit-client.so` to connect to this socket on the client side.

 ## Security considerations

 **Warning:** Sharing the token remotely can have security implications.
 Take security measures to protect the token from unauthorized access.

-Some security measures include:
+Some security measures includes:

 - Use strong Security Officer (SO) PIN and User PIN to protect the token.
 - Define a specific user and group for the container.